jordanleal12/assignment-2-version-control-testing-evaluation/README.md

 }
 ```

-As seen above, there's no way to identify which of the two Richmond's is my hometown.
-Not only this, it significantly complicates the ability to identify multi-name cities using a single name.
+The above references all instances of Richmond, Australia in the json (with 44 global instances), and there's no way to identify which of these Richmond's is my hometown.
+Not only this, it significantly complicates the ability to identify multi-name cities using a single name, as searching using just the first word of the city would return any additional instances of Richmond where its the first word.
+After review, the json does not even cover all instances of Richmond in Australia.

-**3. The Solution:** Formatting the code to accept letters, spaces and commas only and replacing spaces with commas to correctly query the API when using multi word cities:
+**3. The Solution:**
+Formatting the code to accept letters, spaces and commas only and replacing spaces with commas to correctly query the API when using multi word cities:

 ```python
 try: